-2.1 Agricultural Regulated Marketing Acts
+2.1 HISTORICAL PERSPECTIVE

-Though State intervention in marketing began in India with the promulgation in 1829 of the "Regulation of the Branch of Judicature, Bombay", the idea of regulation of markets could take practical shape only at the end of the 19th century.
-It was all in the interest of cotton textile industry of the United Kingdom that the British government in India went up to regulate marketing of cotton only.
-The passing of the Berar Cotton and Grain Market Law 1897 envisaged for the first time regulation of other agricultural products in addition to cotton though in practice cotton alone remained regulated.
-In 1917, the Government of India appointed a cotton committee.
-It recommended regulation of cotton markets in India on the lines of Berar markets.
-In view of its recommendations the Government of Bombay enacted the Bombay Cotton Market Act, 1927, which could be considered the first piece of legislation in the country attempting regulation of market in order to evolve sound market practices for the benefit of both the producers and the traders.
-However, the provision of this Act were applicable to cotton only; regulated markets for other commodities could not see in light.
+Through State intervention in marketing began in India with the promulgation in 1829 of the "Regulation of the Branch of Judicature, Bombay".
+The idea of regulation of markets could take practical shape only at the feet end of 19th century.
+It was all in the interest of cotton textile industry of the United Kingdom that the British Government in India went upto regulated marketing of cotton only.
+The passing of the Berar Cotton and Grain market Law 1897 envisaged for the first time regulation of other agricultural products in addition to cotton through in practice cotton alone remained regulated.
+In 1917, the government India appointed of cotton committee.
+It recommended regulation of cotton markets in India on the liens of Berar Markets.
+In view of its recommendations the Government of Bombay enacted the Bombay Cotton Market Act, 1927, which could be considered the first piece of legislation in the country attempting regulation of market in order to evolve sound market practice for the benefit of both the producers and the traders.
+However, the provisions of this Act were applicable to cotton only; regulated markets for other commodities could not see light.

 The Royal Commission on Agriculture (1927) provided the torch light.
-In its report submitted in 1928, it brought out that the prosperity of the agriculturist and the success of any policy of general agricultural improvement depended to a very large degree on the facilities which the agriculture community had at its disposal for marketing to the best advantage.
-It recommended that the defects could only be removed by the establishment of properly regulated markets for agricultural commodities.
+In its report submitted in 1928 it brought out that the prosperity of the agriculturist and the success of any policy of general agricultural improvement depended to a very large degree on the facilities which the agriculture community had at its disposal for marketing to the best advantage.
+It recommended that the defect could only be removed by the establishment of properly regulated markets for agricultural commodities.

-The Central Agricultural Marketing Department prepared a model bill in 1928 for regulation of agricultural commodities.
-The provinces were to draft their own legislation on this line.
-Accordingly, the erstwhile Bombay province passed the Bombay Agricultural Produce Market Act, 1939.
-The feature of this Act was that for the first time in the history of legislation on agricultural marketing it provided for regulation of marketing of a large number of agricultural produce included all produce of agriculture, horticulture and animal husbandry.
+The Central Agricultural Marketing Department prepared a model Bill in 1938 for regulation of agricultural commodities.
+The Provinces were to draft their own legislations on this line.
+Accordingly, the erstwhile Bombay Province passed the Bombay Agricultural Produce Markets Act, 1939.
+The feature of this Act was that for the first time in the history of legislation on agricultural marketing it provided for regulation of marketing of a large number of agricultural commodities.
+According to this Act, 'agricultural produce' included all produce of agriculture, horticulture and animal husbandry.

-In order to assess the success of this Act, the Government of Bombay appointed a committee under the Chairmanship of M. L. Dantwala on 19th August, 1950.
+In order to assess the success of this Act the Government of Bombay appointed a committee under the Chairmanship of M. L. Dantwala on 19th August, 1950.
 The Committee recommended that the consolidation of gains accrued under the Act should be given priority over the expansion of the regulated markets.
-In 1955-56 another expert committee under the Chairmanship of T. G. Shriname was appointed.
-The government accepted its report alongwith 173 recommendations.
-In 1963, the need was felt to amend the Agricultural Produce Market Act, because of the application of different Acts in different regions within the newly constituted Maharashtra State.
-On 12th December, 1963, a comprehensive Act was passed in the State assembly.
-But the provisions of this modified act were brought in force from 15th June, 1967.
-The Act of 1963 was amended first in 1968, and again in 1970.
+In 1955-56 another Expert Committee under the chairmanship of T. G. Shirname was appointed.
+The Government accepts its report alongwith 173 recommendations.
+In 1963, the need was felt to amend the Agricultural Produce Market Act because of the application of different Act in different regions within the newly constituted Maharashtra State.
+On 12th December, 1963 a comprehensive Act was passed in the State Assembly.
+But the provisions of this modified Act were brought in force from 15th June 1967.
+The Act of 1963 was amended first in 1968 and again in 1970.

-The modified Act of 1963 has 66 sections and it is more precise in the matter of prohibiting trade allowances, penalties for the defaulters market funds, etc. Its rules were amended in 1967.
+The notified Act of 1963 has 66 sections and it is more precise in the matter of proh9ibiting trades allowances, penalties for the defaulters market funds, etc. It rules were amended in 1967.
 There are in all 122 rules.